WishingWell13/cse15l-lab-reports/Week2LabReport.md

 ## Part 3
-I leanred that you can make web servers in Java this week!
+I learned that you can make web servers in Java this week!
 Before, I thought Javascript, HTML, and CSS were the dedicated languages for web development, but this is not the case.
 Also, I learned about the difference between a web server, a web page, and a web site.
 A web server is the brain of an operation, handling requests for URLs with web pages.
 So it is the part that moves and stores data.
 A web page is a single page that displays what the web server does.
 A web site is a collection of linked web pages that users can use to trigger different commands within the web server.